Yuma Premises Liability Attorney

 Arizona Revised Statutes 12-542 states that you generally have two years from the date of the accident to file a personal injury claim.
 However, there are some exceptions to this time limit, which may require you to file sooner.
 In other cases, a deadline could be extended.
 Hiring an experienced personal injury attorney helps to ensure you do not miss any important deadlines and you are made aware of your legal options.

-Fill out our Free online Case Evaluation form to learn whether you might have a claim.
+Fill out our Free Case Evaluation form to learn more.

-How a Scottsdale Premises Liability Attorney Can Help
+How a Yuma Premises Liability Attorney Can Help